-For Java, Ruby, Node.js, and Python: If you want to report errors to APM but don't want those errors to affect your Apdex or error rate, mark them as expected instead.
+For Java, .NET, Ruby, Node.js, Go, and Python: If you want to report errors to APM but don't want those errors to affect your Apdex or error rate, mark them as expected instead.

 There are two ways to ignore errors: through the agent configuration or through server-side configuration in the UI: